Please enter your name, email and zip code below to sign up!

 Thank you for your interest in The Salvation Army.
 We hope to serve you and your family with helpful information.
 We have an increasing number of friends at The Salvation Army who now benefit from life income gifts or have left gifts in their wills or trusts.
 Thank you for taking the time to explore the benefits of gift planning.

-If you are over 70½, you are eligible to make an IRA charitable rollover to public charities like The Salvation Army.
-And like other IRA rollovers -- it will not be included in your federal taxable income.
+If you are over 70½, you are eligible to make a qualified charitable distribution (QCD) from your individual retirement account (IRA) to public charities like The Salvation Army.

-While there is no added deduction for an IRA charitable rollover, avoiding additional taxable income may save substantial income taxes.
-A bonus is that up to $100,000 of an IRA charitable rollover this year will qualify for all or part of your required IRA minimum distribution requirement.
+While there is no added deduction for a qualified charitable distribution, avoiding additional taxable income may save substantial income taxes.
+A bonus is that up to $105,000 of qualified charitable distribution this year will qualify for all or part of your IRA required minimum distribution requirement (RMD).

-For more information, request our free booklet "The IRA Charitable Rollover" by using the form below or contact Kyle Karioka at kyle.karioka@usw.salvationarmy.org or 808.440.1862.
+For more information, request our free booklet "A Gift From Your IRA" by using the form below or contact Kyle Karioka at kyle.karioka@usw.salvationarmy.org or 808.440.1862.

 Most of us, if given the chance, would like to leave a lasting legacy to show we have made a difference - that we have contributed to an important work or cause that will benefit the lives of others for generations to come.
 While your legacy will consist of the assets you leave behind, it will be much more than that.
 Your true legacy will be defined by the values, the hope and the convictions you bestow upon the world.